-Recommended Seniors only
+Recommended Juniors and Seniors only

 Confirmation of enrollment in program or place of work, written permission from parent dismissing student from school, confirmation student's current grades are in good standing, confirmation student's course credits are on target for proper diploma and graduation, final permission from principal.
 Career Exploration/Work-Based Learning, is a course designed to allow work-based experience for students who demonstrate achievement in a specific career area.
 Each student participating in an internship (in-house or off site) must have a standards-based education/training agreement developed by the job-site mentor and the student that clearly states what will be accomplished during the work-based experience.
+Students are required to join a Career and Technical Student Organization (CTSO).
+There is a small membership fee associated with this organization.
 At the conclusion of the internship, each student shall submit a portfolio that documents the student's work and that includes reflections upon what has been learned.